 Chrysocolla is one of the most important copper minerals as it has one of the lowest operating cost extraction methods.
 It can easily be leached out via heap leaching or in situ leaching.

 Chrysocolla has a distinctive spectra with major absorption features around 1900, 2230 and 2400 nanometers.
 It can be differentiated from other minerals found with it such as kaolinite and muscovite by concentrating on the feature around 2230nm.
 Malachite which is often found with chrysocolla has its major absorption feature at 2275nm.
-EZ-ID matches the target scan from the sample against two libraries of more than 600 known minerals to provide an accurate match.
+EZ-ID matches the target scan from the sample against three libraries of more than 1100 known minerals to provide an accurate match.
 Unmixing can be performed using the EZ-ID match regions and score tables to concentrate on the most important absorption features.

 Benefits of using an oreXpress with EZ-ID include:

 - Quickly collect a lot of scans

 - Cover more ground in less time for better mapping

 - Collect more accurate data for a more complete picture of the area you are exploring